PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

     Function that tracks internal site searches.

     :param string keyword: **Required** String containing keyword that was searched.
-    :param string/boolean category: **Required** String with category selected in search engine, can set it to false when not used.
+    :param string/boolean category: **Optional** String with category selected in search engine, can set it to false when not used.
-    :param number/boolean searchCount:  **Required** Number of results on the results page, can be set to false when not used.
+    :param number/boolean searchCount:  **Optional** Number of results on the results page, can be set to false when not used.

 .. function:: enableHeartBeatTimer(delay);